What is the IIB?

 The IIB's headquarters is located in Budapest (Hungary)

 Who is the head of the IIB?

-Since 2012 the IIB has been headed by the Chairman of the Board Nikolay Kosov.
+Since 2012 IIB has been headed by the Chairperson of the Management Board Nikolay Kosov.

 Who can become a member of the IIB?